 12 rnd 3sc orange, 10sc brown, 14sc orange, 10sc brown, 11sc orange

-13 and 14 rnd 48sc orange
+13-14 rnd 48sc orange

 15 rnd 3sc orange, 10sc brown, 14sc orange, 10sc brown, 11sc orange